IDIAMath/idiamath.github.io/docs/question-match-properties.md

 ```

 ### Question Text
+The objectives are:
+-
+-

 The code is divided into segments, each of which is explained
-- 1 Segment we create a **button**, give it atrributes.

-- 2 Segment we append the button to the page in the appropriate location which is in a div that has class name **'Clearfix'**.

-- 3 Segment we create one eventlistener that is attached to the button that was created.
-Everytime we click the button then the function called **"myFunction"** will run.
+- **1 Segment** We create a button element and append in the appropriate location on the DOM, which in this case is the div element with classname **ClearFix**.
+An eventlistener is added, the button triggers the **drawFunction** when a user clicks on it.

-- 4 Segment this is default code for creating the 3D room and the plane with x,y and z axis.
+- **2 Segment** this is default code for creating the 3D room and the plane with x,y and z axis.

-- 5 Segment the function myFunction is created.
-It recieves the input from an input element in the DOM which has the class name **"algebraic"**, then we remove any previously drawn graphs/3d functions and draw a new graph/3d function based on the recieved user input.
+- **3 Segment** the function myFunction is created.
+It recieves the input from an input element in the DOM which has the class name **"algebraic"**, then we remove any previously drawn functions and draw a new function based on the recieved user input.

 ```javascript
 <p></p>